 Legal Certainty Score: 10 The Swedish legal framework is deeply engrained and the rule of law is an overarching norm in Sweden.
-Likewise, in the Weberian public administration, values of legal security, due process, transparency, and impartiality remain key norms.
+With a Weberian-style public administration, values of legal security, due process, transparency and impartiality remain key norms.